 Investigators must also receive training in financial conflicts of interest.
 Please see the University at Albany FCOI Procedures for PHS Sponsored Programs for complete details on how to meet these requirements.
 The following also provides instructions for completing the required COI Training through the Collaborative Institutional Training Initiative (CITI):

 University at Albany PHS COI CITI Training Instructions

 Where do I submit the require disclosure forms?

-When you are an investigator on a proposal that submitted for funding, you will upload into COEUS the disclosure form Part I, along with all other required proposal documents for submission to the Office of Sponsored Programs.
-If you check ‘yes’ to any of the questions in Section B of that form, you will then, within 7 working days, submit a completed disclosure form Part II directly to the Office of Regulatory & Research Compliance (ORRC) via email:
+When you are an investigator on a proposal that submitted for funding, you will upload into COEUS the disclosure form Part I, along with all other required proposal documents for submission to the Office for Pre-Award and Compliance Services.
+If you check ‘yes’ to any of the questions in Section B of that form, you will then, within 7 working days, submit a completed disclosure form Part II directly to the Office for Pre-Award and Compliance Services (PACS) via email:

 via hard copy marked “CONFIDENTIAL” to

 When you have a new significant financial interest to disclose, and you must update your disclosures currently on file, within 30 days of obtaining or acquiring that new interest.
-Submit revised disclosure, parts I and II as necessary, directly to the ORRC.
+Submit revised disclosure, parts I and II as necessary, directly to PACS.

 NON-PHS SPONSORED PROGRAMS

 In accordance with Federal regulations, a potential conflict of interest exists when the personal or private interests of an individual, their spouse or child might lead an independent observer to reasonably question whether the individual’s professional actions or decisions are influenced by considerations of significant personal interest, financial, or otherwise, particularly if those interests or commitments are not disclosed.

 University at Albany's procedures and disclosure form for conflicts of interests related to non-PHS agencies may be found here: